Sha1rholder/CIHE/China International Headphone EXPO.md

+China International Headphone Expo (CIHE) in Guangzhou is the biggest HiFi headphone expo in the world.
+This post recounts my experiences and interviews during CIHE, tailored for audiophiles interested in HiFi industry.
+It bridges the information gap between manufacturers and consumers by offering insights rarely known to the general public.
+The order of manufacturers is arranged in ascending order of their influence.

 ![Robin](./assets/robin%20coser.jpg)

 ![Guangzhou](./assets/guangzhou.jpg)

-This post recounts my experiences and interviews during the China International Headphone Expo (CIHE) in Guangzhou, tailored for audiophiles interested in HiFi industry.
-It bridges the information gap between manufacturers and consumers by offering insights rarely known to the general public.
-The order of manufacturers is arranged in **ascending order** of their influence.

 # Hongshu Audio / Binary Acoustics